BrenoSartori/BrenoSartori/README.md

 # May the force be with you! 🖖

 My names is Breno Sartori, I'm from Brazil.
-I am a future data scientist starting my learning journey in 2021. 🙋‍♂️
+I am a future data analyst starting my learning journey🙋‍♂️

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.